sionescu/bordeaux-threads/docs/content/threads/default-special-bindings.md

 [eval](http://www.lispworks.com/documentation/HyperSpec/Body/f_eval.htm#eval)
 on its associated form.

-This variable may be rebound around calls to MAKE-THREAD to add/alter default bindings.
+This variable may be rebound around calls to [make-thread](../make-thread) to add/alter default bindings.
 The effect of mutating this list is undefined, but earlier forms take precedence over later forms for the same symbol, so defaults may be overridden by consing to the head of the list.

 The bindings in `*default-special-bindings*` are used to determine the initial bindings of a new thread, and take precedence over a default